.png)

-We all know the Johnson & Johnson company that sells pharmaceuticals and consumer packaged goods.
-In the early 1980s, their best-selling product was Tylenol, a painkiller that brought around 19% of the company’s profit.
+We all know Johnson & Johnson, a company that sells pharmaceuticals and consumer packaged goods.
+In the early 1980s, its best-selling product was Tylenol, a painkiller that brought in around 19% of the company's profit.

-But a terrible accident has happened and 7 people were reported dead after consuming Tylenol.
+But a terrible accident has happened, and seven people were reported dead after consuming Tylenol.
 As it occurred later, an unknown suspect put cyanide capsules in some of the Tylenol bottles.
 Johnson & Johnson did not wait for further escalation and immediately called back all Tylenol.
-They have lost 100 million dollars, but saved more people from risk.
+They have lost 100 million dollars but saved more people from risk.

-For Johnson & Johnson, it was a tremendous hit that could end the story of a hundred years of success.
-However, the company’s reaction was immediate and brilliant.
-And thanks to their precise actions taken, they quickly won back the users’ trust and still remain the leader in their niche.
+For Johnson & Johnson, it was a tremendous hit that could end the company's hundred-year success story.
+However, the company's reaction was immediate and brilliant.
+Thanks to their precise actions, they quickly won back the users' trust and still remain the leader in their niche.

-How did the company know how to react and how they so quickly took the decision of withdrawing the dangerous product without proof that all Tylenol was poisoned and knowing it will cause a huge loss of money?
+How did the company know how to react, and how did they so quickly decide to withdraw the dangerous product without proof that all Tylenol was poisoned and knowing it would cause a huge loss of money?

-The answer is that in times of crisis Johnson &Johnson has turned to their vision statement, which clearly indicated that their responsibility towards customers is their highest priority.
-All their actions were aligned with their vision and it let them survive the crisis.
+The answer is that in times of crisis, Johnson & Johnson turned to their vision statement, which clearly indicated that their responsibility towards customers is their highest priority.
+All their actions were aligned with this vision, which helped them survive the crisis.

-This is one of many examples showing how a short vision statement can define your success and even save the company.
+This is one example of how a short vision statement can define your success and save the company.
 This small and often underestimated document is, in fact, one of the crucial pillars for your product development.
 A well-defined product vision provides direction, focus, and organizational clarity.

-As a digital design agency working mostly with SaaS businesses, we also have noticed that teams with clear product vision are more motivated towards a common goal and, as a result, more successful.
+As a digital design agency working mostly with SaaS businesses, we have also noticed that teams with a clear product vision are more motivated to achieve a common goal and, as a result, more successful.

-In this article, we would like to talk about how to create a good product vision for your product or startup.
-And we have prepared some solid examples and product vision templates as a helping hand, so keep reading.
+In this article, we would like to discuss creating a good product vision for your product or startup.
+We have prepared some solid examples and product vision templates as a helping hand, so keep reading.

 What is product vision?

 There is no universal definition of product vision.
 It can be a statement or a short document.
-But most important a product vision should describe the purpose of your product, highlighting what problem it solves and whom it serves.
-A well-crafted product vision reflects what direction you want to go in and how people will benefit from your product.
+Most importantly, a product vision should describe the purpose of your product, highlighting what problem it solves and whom it serves.
+A well-crafted product vision reflects the direction you want to take and how people will benefit from your product.

-We can categorize product visions in two groups: functional and aspirational.
-As the names suggest, these groups represent different types of goals that are designed to push teams in different directions.
-We will give examples of both later, but it is up to you what type of product vision represents your goals better.
+We can categorize product visions into two groups: functional and aspirational.
+As the names suggest, these groups represent different types of goals designed to push teams in different directions.
+We will give examples of both later, but it is up to you which type of product vision better represents your goals.
 You can also combine both in a product vision document.

-The product vision statement/document represents your product’s end goal.
-It’s what you want to accomplish, how you want users to think of your product, and the position you want to be in.
-That is why product vision is a great filter for all your further decisions should go through.
+The product vision statement/document represents your product's end goal.
+It's what you want to accomplish, how you want users to think of your product and the position you want to be in.
+That is why product vision is an excellent filter for all your further decisions.
 And with the help of such a filter, you can always estimate if the product is meeting its objectives.

 Why do you need a product vision?

-If you are a startup founder or a company’s product owner, you are the first person to understand the importance of product vision.
+If you are a startup founder or a company's product owner, you are the first person to understand the importance of product vision.
 It's what gives you focus and energy.
-A clear vision allows you to identify the opportunities in any market and take action with confidence.
+A clear vision allows you to identify market opportunities and take action confidently.

 It also helps you to lay out your goals and keeps your team heading in the right direction.